Is weed legal in Maryland?

-Maryland’s HB 881, the Medical Marijuana — Natalie M. LaPrade Medical Marijuana Commission legislation, was signed by Democratic Gov. Martin O’Malley on April 14, 2014.
-HB 881 charged the Maryland Medical Cannabis Commission (MMCC) with establishing regulations for the legal consumption, cultivation, possession, and distribution of cannabis and cannabis products for medical use.
+Maryland’s HB 881, the Natalie M. LaPrade Medical Marijuana Commission legislation, was signed by Gov. Martin O’Malley in 2014.
+HB 881 created the Natalie M. LaPrade Maryland Medical Cannabis Commission (MMCC) and charged it with establishing regulations for the legal consumption, cultivation, possession, and distribution of cannabis products to patients 18 and older.

-The MMCC is responsible for overseeing all licensing, registration, inspection, and testing pertaining to Maryland’s medical cannabis program.
-The MMCC has developed a registry for patients and caregivers, qualification procedures for them, and regulations to ensure that medical cannabis is made available in a safe and effective manner.
+The MMCC oversees all licensing, registration, inspection, and testing pertaining to Maryland’s medical marijuana program.
+It also runs the registry for patients and caregivers and ensures that medical marijuana is made available in a safe and effective manner.

 Cannabis consumption must take place on private property.

-Consuming cannabis in public, in a parked or moving motor vehicle for either drivers or passengers, or on private property where smoking is forbidden, is against the law.
+Consuming cannabis in public, in a parked or moving vehicle, or where smoking is forbidden is against the law.
 Riding a bicycle under the influence of cannabis also is illegal.

 Maryland law does not protect patients from performing tasks under the influence of cannabis that would constitute negligence.

 Only patients in the registry and their designated caregivers can legally possess medical cannabis.
-For each 30-day period, qualifying patients have access of up to 4.23 ounces, or 120 grams of dried cannabis (30-day supply), at one time; and up to 1.27 ounces, or 36 grams, of THC cannabis extract.
+For each 30-day period, qualifying patients can possess up to 120 grams (4 ounces) of dried cannabis at one time or up to 36 grams (1 ounce) of THC in infused products.
+Health care providers may stipulate less on the certificate and they can also recommend more.
 MMCC regulations prohibit home cultivation for patients and caregivers.

-The MMCC developed a registry for patients and their caretakers.
-Once registered, Maryland patients must receive a written certification from a state-licensed provider registered with the MMCC.
-Patients who have received a physician’s certification will be entered into the MMCC’s database and can purchase medical cannabis from a state-licensed dispensary.
-A patient does not need an ID card from MMCC to participate in the program, however, it is optional for those who wish to travel and purchase from a state with reciprocity.
+The MMCC oversees a registry for patients and their caregivers.
+Once registered, Maryland patients must receive a written certification from a state-licensed physician registered with the MMCC.
+Patients who have received a physician’s certification and completed the MMCC application can purchase medical cannabis from a state-licensed dispensary.

 Caregivers are required to register and purchase ID cards from the MMCC before they can obtain marijuana from a state-licensed dispensary.
-Patients ages 18 and younger are required to have at least one (1) adult caregiver at all times.
+Patients younger than 18 are required to have at least one adult caregiver at all times.
 Only parents and legal guardians of minor patients are eligible to serve as their caregivers.
-MMCC registration is valid for two (2) years, and physician’s certifications are valid for a maximum of one (1) year.
+MMCC registration is valid for three years, and a physician’s certifications are valid for up to one year.